↑

 Answer, it sure is like I said above.
 Once the recipe was finally finished the way I wanted it to be, I made sure it was an easy one to follow.

 That’s a big part of getting the recipe for everyone to enjoy.
 If, a recipe is difficult, it will take the fun out of trying new ones.
-This Copycat Starbucks Iced Lemon Loaf is made with everyday ingredients as you see above and easy-peasy directions below.
+This Copycat Starbucks Lemon Loaf is made with everyday ingredients as you see above and easy-peasy directions below.

 Recipe note: You can skip the electric mixers and use a whisk to mix by hand.